umbraco/UmbracoDocs/14/umbraco-commerce/key-concepts/shipping-range-and-rate-providers.md

 #### Localizing your Shipping Rate Range Provider

 When displaying your provider in the backoffice UI, it is neceserray to provide localizable labels.
+This is controlled by Umbracos [UI Localization](https://docs.umbraco.com/umbraco-cms/extending/language-files/ui-localization) feature.

 Umbraco Commerce will automatically look for the following entries: